The-going/evlproject/content/dovetail/altsched.md

 _NEXT_ task to schedule, by priority order.
 If _PREV_ still has the highest priority among all runnable tasks on the current CPU, the sequence stops there.
-CAVEAT: the core _must make sure to perform context switches from the out-of-band interrupt stage_, otherwise weird things may happen down the road. [`run_oob_call()`]({{% relref "dovetail/pipeline/stage_escalation.md" %}}) is a routine the interrupt pipeline provides which may help there.
+CAVEAT: the core _must make sure to perform context switches from the out-of-band execution stage_, otherwise weird things may happen down the road. [`run_oob_call()`]({{% relref "dovetail/pipeline/stage_escalation.md" %}}) is a routine the interrupt pipeline provides which may help there.
 See the